 LAP and LIT campers will have the opportunity to return home for one night during their camp session.
-LITS will depart on Saturday July 22 at 10:30am and return to camp on Sunday July 23rd at 3:00pm.
-LAPS will depart on Saturday August 5th at 10:30am and return to camp on Sunday August 6th at 3:00pm.
+They will depart on Saturday July 18 at 10:30am and return to camp on Sunday July 19th at 3:00pm.
 Out of town campers can arrange to stay at camp for the changeover period, and laundry facilities will be provided for them during this time.
 Please make these arrangements as soon as possible.